-Table III. tbench localhost client/server throughput tracing overhead.
+Table 3: tbench localhost client/server throughput tracing overhead

-Table IV. dbench disk write throughput tracing overhead. ----------- -------- ------ ------- ------------ --------- ----------- tbench test, Table III shows the added tracer overhead when tracing tbench running with both server and client on the loopback interface on the same machine, which is a worse-case scenario in terms of generated throughput kernel-wise.
+Now, given that currently existing 1 Gb/s and 10 Gb/s network cards can generate higher throughput, and given the 100 Mb/s link was the bottleneck of the previous tbench test, Table 3 shows the added tracer overhead when tracing tbench running with both server and client on the loopback interface on the same machine, which is a worst-case scenario in terms of generated throughput kernel-wise.
 This workload consists in running 8 client threads and 8 server threads.